 What to Do

 Once you’re on the beaches of Tofino, spend as much time outside as possible.
 It’s the pristine natural landscapes that draw visitors here from all over the world.
-Weather can be unpredictable, but enjoy every non-rainy day with a walk or jog along the sea or zip up your wetsuit and take a surfing lesson.
 Go beachcombing at low tide and you’ll find mussels, anemone, starfish, barnacles, and little clam burrows in the sand.
-Where the beach ends, the forest begins, from the tallest sitka spruce trees and the biggest red cedars to the undergrowth lush with ferns, huckleberry, and salal bushes.
-Book a private nature hike or winter storm watching tour with Long Beach Nature Tours to learn more about the geography and weather the region is famous for.
+Where the beach ends, the forest begins.
+From the tallest sitka spruce trees and the biggest red cedars to the undergrowth, book a private nature hike.
+Take a winter storm watching tour with Long Beach Nature Tours to learn more about the geography.

 There are several local companies making outstanding bath and body products that you’ll find in local retailers and online.
 Seaflora’s potent seaweed serum, sea kelp concentrate, and other skin-care products are all made from wild, organic seaweed harvested in small batches off the coast of British Columbia.
 Tofino-based Sea Wench Naturals and Tofino Soap Company both make excellent soaps with essential oils, nutrient-rich extracts, and shea and cocoa butters.
-In Victoria, Elate Cosmetics crafts clean, vegan cosmetics with love, and the creme lipstick feels heavenly on my lips and comes in a cool wooden tube.
-And I’m obsessed with the fresh, sweet scent of Rainwater Soap & Candle Co’s citrus balsam candle.
+In Victoria, Elate Cosmetics crafts clean, vegan cosmetics with love.
+I’m obsessed with the fresh, sweet scent of Rainwater Soap & Candle Co’s citrus balsam candle.

 Your Wellness Tip To-Go:

 Thinking about your next wellness vacation?
 Head to spafinder.com for ideas!

 About the author: Amber Gibson